yolabingo/dotcms-htmx/README.md

 Paste [this refactored version of our VTL](https://github.com/yolabingo/dotcms-htmx/blob/3-split-search-form-and-results/search-results-htmx.vtl) in the `Code` section.

-Once complete, click "Save and Publish"
+then click "Save and Publish"

 ### Create search-results Template
 Next, make a new Template that includes only this container.
 In the back-end